 - 12 large eggs (room-temperature, hard-cooked, colored)

-- Scald 2 cups milk and cool to lukewarm (no hotter than 110 to 115 degrees F).
+- Scald 2 cups milk and cool to lukewarm (no hotter than 110 to 115 F).
 Add 1 package (2 1/4 teaspoons) active dry yeast and set aside.

 - Meanwhile, in a large bowl or stand mixer, combine 2 large room-temperature eggs, 1/2 cup sugar, 4 ounces softened butter and 1 teaspoon salt, mixing well.

 - Place dough in a large greased bowl, turning to coat both sides, and let rise, covered, until doubled, about 1 hour.
-Punch down and turn out onto lightly floured surface and knead 2 minutes.
+Punch down and turn out onto a lightly floured surface and knead 2 minutes.

 - On a lightly floured surface, divide dough into 36 equal pieces.
 An easy way to do this is to divide dough into 3 pieces, then divide each into 3 pieces again, then divide each into 4 pieces.
 Cover and allow to rest 5 minutes.

-- Heat oven to 375 degrees.
-Using 3 pieces per doll, roll each piece into a 12-inch-long rope.
+- Heat oven to 375 F. Using 3 pieces per doll, roll each piece into a 12-inch-long rope.
 Begin by aligning the 3 pieces side by side.
 Press the three pieces together at the top and place an egg on top, pushing down slightly.
 Begin by wrapping the two side ropes around the egg as you would a scarp.

 - Braid the remainder of the three ropes, below the egg, and pinch the bottom ends together and flip them under.

-- Place doll on parchment-lined baking sheet.
+- Place doll on a parchment-lined baking sheet.
 Continue with remainder of dough balls.
 Cover with greased plastic wrap and let rise slightly.

 - Egg wash the dolls with 1 large room-temperature egg beaten with 1 tablespoon water.
 Bake 20 minutes or until golden brown.
 Cool completely.

 NOTE: The hard-cooked egg tastes just fine after being baked.
-The yolk might have a green sulfur ring around it but that doesn't affect the taste.
+The yolk might have a green sulfur ring around it, but that doesn't affect the taste.